unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/2_Requirements.md

 ## Not Functional requirements
 1) The system must operate at 20 FPS in the CARLA simulator.

-2) Detection latency must be less than 100 ms.

-4) Cameras must have a resolution of 416x416 pixels with a FOV of 60°.
+2) Cameras must have a resolution of 416x416 pixels with a FOV of 60°.

-5) The system must be modular and easily extensible.
+3) The system must be modular and easily extensible.

-6) The code must be documented and maintainable.
+4) The code must be documented and maintainable.

 ## Implementation requirements
-1) **Technology**:

-    - Python 3.7, CARLA, YOLOv8, MQTT to develop

-    - Github, GitHub Pages to manage project
+1) **Technology**: Python 3.7, CARLA, YOLOv8, MQTT to develop and Github, GitHub Pages to manage project

 2) **Testing**: Implement different test scenarios with vehicles, pedestrians, and bicycles to coverage as much as possible cases